 Also Read: Where To Go For Some Instagram Photography In Perth

 At Prince Lane, the many coloured-garbage bins and the neglected red-bricked buildings complement the graffiti.
 A small 100 meter stretch of a laneway, Prince Lane quickly sets you in the mood to explore more of what Perth has to offer.

 Moving further, Wolf Lane and its car park, which apparently is located just across the street, is perhaps the highlighted and most talked about graffiti areas in Perth.
 Sandwiched between Perth’s high-end fashion strip King Street and independent retail stores, Wolf Lane offers a beauty of a different kind.

 So, all in all, Perth offers more than just a stretch of beautiful beaches, a glittering skyline, a few highlighted suburbs like Fremantle, and the touristic vineyards of Swan Valley.
 A part of it is also artistically beguiling, if only you’re ready to experiment and explore!

 Where To Stay In Perth?

 Perth does not have any shortage of accommodation.
 If you’re looking for something on a decent side of the budget, I can suggest Pan Pacific Perth, as recommended by a few other people in the city.
 As a solo traveller, I, however, opted for a 6-bed dormitory in Haus Accommodation and totally loved it.
 The hostel was clean and exceptionally quiet, despite its central location.
-If you’re staying in Perth for only a few days and don’t want to spend all your money on accommodation, don’t think twice, the hostel’s close proximity to central train and bus station in Perth will moreover only make you love your decision.
+If you’re staying in Perth for only a few days and don’t want to spend all your money on accommodation, don’t think twice, the hotel’s close proximity to central train and bus station in Perth will moreover only make you love your decision.